Miracleman (character): 2009–present

 Marvel eventually discovered in 2009 that the rights to the Marvelman characters had resided with Anglo all along, having never been purchased by Dez Skinn (who believed the character was in the public domain) in 1981, rendering all claims to the character's rights by Skinn, Eclipse Comics, Todd McFarlane Productions and Neil Gaiman as invalid.

 Marvel licensed the characters from Anglo directly and in 2010 began a series of reprints of classic material under the Marvelman name.
 In 2014 after legal rights to the revival material were secured from all the creators, Marvel began to reprint the revival material, now named Miracleman once again.
 All of the artists that illustrated the revival material actively participated with Marvel to restore it for modern production, and received royalties for reprint collections of this work, while Alan Moore refused credit as writer of his stories from the revival material, and instead directed that his royalties from the revival material be paid to the estate of Mick Anglo.
 Marvel published new material with the character in 2015, and Miracleman's logo was featured in the one-shot Timeless in 2021, foreshadowing his introduction to the Marvel Universe.

 In October 2022, Gaiman and Buckingham continued The Silver Age storyline after a hiatus of nearly 30 years.

+In September 2026, during the Avengers: Armageddon event by Chip Zdarsky, Delio Diaz, and Frank Alpizar, Miracleman made his Marvel Universe debut when David Colton was given the powers after inheriting an origin box from Earth-6160.